-The cement industry is one of the main producers of carbon dioxide, and growing consumer awareness of climate change and the environmental impact of construction has some clients looking for alternatives to materials that rely on cement.
+The cement industry is one of the leading producers of carbon dioxide.
+Growing consumer awareness of climate change and the environmental impact of construction has some clients looking for alternatives to materials that rely on cement.

 There is a growing range of concrete alternatives.
 These materials provide similar benefits as concrete, like strength, durability, and longevity, but at a lower carbon cost, with less environmental impact, and often with an appealing and distinctive appearance.